Handley Page Halifax: Operational service

-While the early-built models of the Halifax were heavily used by Bomber Command and made valuable contributions to operations, the aircraft's performance was considered unsatisfactory for the most part, mainly due to the underpowered Merlin engine, which meant that it could not fly at the higher altitudes needed to avoid enemy fighters, which were becoming increasingly effective throughout 1943.
+While the early-built models of the Halifax were much used by Bomber Command and made valuable contributions to operations, the aircraft's performance was considered unsatisfactory for the most part, mainly due to the underpowered Merlin engine, which meant that it could not fly at the higher altitudes needed to avoid night fighters, which were becoming increasingly effective in 1943.
 This was answered by the Halifax Mk.III, which was powered by Bristol Hercules radial engines in place of the Merlins.
 Introduced into service in November 1943, the Mk.III was first delivered to No. 433 Squadron and No. 466 Squadron.
 By January 1944, the Hercules-powered Halifax was available in quantity and quickly proved to have superior performance in the face of German fighter defences.

-Early on, Air Chief Marshal Arthur Harris, head of Bomber Command, was scathing in his criticism of the Halifax's performance in comparison to the new Avro Lancaster, primarily of its bomb-carrying capability: an average Halifax was calculated to drop 100 tons of bombs in its lifetime, compared to a Lancaster's 154.
-Harris continued to have a poor opinion of the Halifax, despite the fact that later Hercules-engined machines had lower loss rates and higher crew survival rates after abandoning the aircraft than Lancasters, and came very close to the Lancaster's speed and altitude performance.
-The Halifax was progressively outnumbered in front-line service over occupied Europe as more Lancasters became available from 1943 onwards; many squadrons converted to the Lancaster.
+Early on, Air Chief Marshal Arthur Harris, head of Bomber Command, was scathing in his criticism of the Halifax's performance in comparison to the new Avro Lancaster, primarily of its bomb-carrying capability.
+An average Halifax was calculated to drop 100 LT of bombs in its lifetime, compared to a Lancaster's 154 LT.
+Harris continued to have a low opinion of the Halifax, despite the fact that later Hercules-engined machines had lower loss rates and higher crew survival rates after abandoning the aircraft than Lancasters, and came very close to the Lancaster's speed and altitude performance.
+The Halifax was progressively outnumbered in front-line service over occupied Europe as more Lancasters became available from 1943; many squadrons converted to the Lancaster.

-Production of the Halifax continued, supposedly because it was more efficient to keep building it than to stop its production and convert to building another aircraft.
-But any new facilities were devoted to the Lancaster.
+Production of the Halifax continued, supposedly because it was more efficient to keep building it than to stop its production and convert to building another aircraft but new facilities were devoted to the Lancaster.